What Is Social Anxiety?

 8 of 16All photos

 "Plan ahead and determine who you're going to know at the party," says Gross.
-Pairing up with people we trust can definitely help ease anxiety—even more so if you give them a heads up: 'Bars can be a little stressful for me.
+Pairing up with people we trust can definitely help ease social anxiety—even more so if you give them a heads up: 'Bars can be a little stressful for me.
 Can I tag along with you for the night?'

 Prepare Flash Cards